fawda123/sf_trends/README.md

 * `mods.RData` dataset for wrtds, including model results.
 This is a nested data frame with identifiers, nitrogen only.

-* `potw_load.RData` nutrient load data from Stockton and Tracy wwtp, kg/day

 * `sf_bay.RData` SpatialPolygonsDataFrame object of all of SF Bay

+* `stockton.RData` summarized effluent data from Stockton wwtp

 * `trnds_ave.RData` trend summary of averages by annual, monthly categories

-* `trnds_chg.RData` trend summary of percent changes by annual, monthly categories, used in poster
+* `trnds_chg.RData` trend summary of percent changes by annual, monthly categories

 **_R/_** Supporting R scripts